flach/slides/2024_npl/MD/All.md

 - Starts with informally described goals: accuracy, fairness, interpretability.
 - Translated into precise objectives, e.g. in terms of confusion matrix.
 - Requires some kind of measurement protocol, e.g. cross-validation.
-- Still a long way away from what we really want: assessment of unobservables, causal explanations.
+- Still a long way away from what we really want: assessment of unobservables, causal explanations (more about that later).

 ### Performance evaluation in AI (2)

 Perhaps surprisingly, a definitive account of key measurement concepts such as scales, units, and dimensions is still missing.

-*Stevens' typology* (nominal, ordinal, interval, ratio) is well-known but limited: e.g., it doesn't cover scales bounded from both sides (probabilities!).
+- *Stevens' typology* (nominal, ordinal, interval, ratio) is well-known but limited: e.g., it doesn't cover scales bounded from both sides (probabilities!).

-In physics, quantities are understood to have an associated *dimension*, but these can cancel (angles, percentages) and don't allow for transcendental functions (logs).
+- In physics, quantities are understood to have an associated *dimension*, but
+	- these can cancel (angles, percentages);
+	- dimensionless quantities are required for transcendental functions (e.g., logs).

 ### Performance evaluation in AI (3)

-These issues notwithstanding, performance evaluation in AI (particularly machine learing) is often formulaic and simplistic.
+Compounding these issues, performance evaluation in AI (particularly machine learning) is often formulaic and simplistic.

 Including every performance indicator you can think of may make the **big table** look impressive, but doesn't necessarily exude confidence that you know what you're doing.

-Indicators such as accuracy (for classification), AUC (for ranking), Brier score (for probability estimation) should really be thought of as different 'dimensions' as in physics.
-What is your use case?
+Indicators such as accuracy (for classification), AUC (for ranking), Brier score (for probability estimation) should really be thought of as different 'dimensions' as in physics, reflecting the *use case*.

-### How physicists do measurement
+## How physicists do measurement

 - Physical quantities have an associated **dimension** [(Fourier, 1822)](https://books.google.co.uk/books?id=No8IAAAAMAAJ&pg=PA128#v=onepage&q&f=false).
 - In order to be compared and added or subtracted, quantities need to be *commensurable* (have the same dimension).